Shipping on time is critical to growth!

 Not sure where to start?

 Most business leaders find it best to start with the date they promised the customer they would deliver their order.
 From there, they work backward to figure out when the first operation should begin.
 This is a process known as backward scheduling.

-Epicor ERP software will perform backward scheduling, as well as, forward scheduling.
+Epicor® Kinetic ERP software will perform backward scheduling and forward scheduling.
 The only issue?
-When you look at orders on a per-task basis, you fail to take into account how each task feeds into the next.
+When you look at orders on a per-task basis, you fail to consider how each task feeds into the next.